 Our History

 Interchange was started in 1981 by parents of children with disabilities.
-The focus of the program was to address the lack of family based respite care services available to families who had children with disabilities in their local community.
+The focus of the program was to address the lack of family-based respite care services available to families who had children with disabilities in their local community.
 This was achieved through the development of the Host program.
 By the end of 1982 six programs in Australia had been established and Interchange programs had begun to employ professional staff to support families, hosts and other Interchange volunteers.

-Interchange began offering support to families in Central Gippsland in 1986, with the establishment of the Host Program funded by HACC.
+Interchange Gippsland began offering support to families in Central Gippsland in 1986, with the establishment of the Host Program funded by HACC.

 In 2001 Interchange Gippsland was successful in gaining Disability Services ‘Great Breaks’ funding to run the Teenage Vacation Program, also for families living in South Gippsland and Bass Coast Shires.